JGL/CCIDiploma-AutumnWinter2020/README.md

 - Hour 1: **Explore/engage 3** - discuss the previous week's lecture, meditate, reflect, explain.
 - Hour 2: **Experiment/play 3** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Conditional Testing exercises
-- Hour 3: **Watch/listen 4** - absorb a pre-recorded lecture from me on Repeating, in preparation for next weeks session.
+- Hour 3: **Watch/listen 4** - use the course Moodle to absorb a pre-recorded [lecture from me on Repeating](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_04.html), in preparation for next weeks session.

 ## Week 5 - Monday 16th November 2020 (week 47 of 52) - Remote learning - Repeating

 - 1000-1100: **Explore/engage 4** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 4** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Iteration Exercises
-- 1200-1300: **Watch/listen 5** - absorb a pre-recorded lecture from me on Listing and Randomising, in preparation for next weeks session.
+- 1200-1300: **Watch/listen 5** - use the course Moodle to absorb a pre-recorded [lecture from me on Listing and Randomising](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_05.html), in preparation for next weeks session.

 ## Week 6 - Monday 23rd November 2020 (week 48 of 53) - Remote learning - Listing and Randomising

 - 1000-1100: **Explore/engage 5** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 5** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Arrays exercises and Unpredictability exercises
-- 1200-1300: **Watch/listen 6** - absorb a pre-recorded lecture from me on Timing, in preparation for next weeks session.
+- 1200-1300: **Watch/listen 6** - use the course Moodle to absorb a pre-recorded [lecture from me on Timing](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_06.html), in preparation for next weeks session.

 ## Week 7 - Monday 30th November 2020 (week 49 of 53) - In person learning 3 - Timing